-The Department has established policy to require supervisors to review probable cause statements in all quality of life arrests.
-Furthermore, the Department now requires periodic review by second-level supervisors.
-Hence there is already compliance with sections a and b of this task.
-To date the policy on corrective actions has been drafted but has not been implemented, although an Early Intervention Unit is in place and is identifying officers and imposing nonpunitive interventions.
-Once the draft is approved it will be issued and will be available to the Auditor for review and comment.
-The purpose of the order is to establish early intervention within the Department, to identify members displaying problematic behavior, and provide them with non-disciplinary corrective guidance.
+The Department has established a policy to require supervisors to review probable cause statements in all quality of life arrests.
+Furthermore, the Department also requires periodic review by second-level supervisors.
+In addition, the policy requires that each arrest report must be signed by the reporting officer and the first level supervisor, usually a sergeant before the report is ready for submission.
+Hence there is compliance with sections a and b of this task.
+The Early Intervention Unit is still in place and is identifying officers and imposing non-punitive interventions.
+Even though the policy establishing it has not been promulgated, the unit is functioning consistent with this task.
+The Deputy Commissioner reported to the Auditor that the policy would be promulgated very It is reported that the purpose of the order is to establish early intervention soon. within the Department, to identify members displaying problematic behavior, and provide them with non-disciplinary corrective guidance.
 This will be done via the IAPro system and the employee's first line supervisor.
 The IAPro system will provide an alert when a member reaches a predetermined threshold within a set time frame for the category.
 The triggering alert will list the date, IAD case number, and BPD central complaint ("CC") number.
 Additionally, a letter will be sent from the Chief of Internal Affairs to the District Commander indicating that the member has been identified for participation in the early intervention program based upon the number of incidents occurring in the last twelve months.
 It directs the District Commander to ensure that a supervisor conducts an intervention with the member and thereafter monitor the member's work closely for a thirty day period.
 At the conclusion of the monitoring the supervisor must complete an administrative report outlining the course of action taken to correct the member's issues.
 This will also become part of the member's periodic evaluation.
-This policy should be finalized during the next reporting period.
-As soon as it is the Auditor will assess the extent to which the policy is being followed.
+Because the Department has not provided the Auditor with the policy it is impossible to determine if the procedures described to the Auditor are will be followed in the future.
+Even though this policy has not been adopted the Department has provided copies of investigations triggered by the early intervention policy.
+These records demonstrate that the Department would be in complete compliance if it had adopted the policy but even though it has not been adopted the Department is meeting the intent of this task.